RubixDev/carpet-database/README.md

 # If the mod uses a custom type for the settings manager, set it here.
 # This is mainly for users of MagicLib, like TCTC.
 settings_manager_class = ""
+# (Optional) A version-specific override for the rule annotation class.
+# Use `""` to unset the mod default.
+# This is the class of the `@Rule` annotations used in the settings classes.
+# Do not set this unless the mod define its own annotation.
+rule_annotation_class = ""
 # (Optional) A version-specific override for the settings classes.
 # A value must be set either here or for the entire mod.
 # This specifies the list of classes that define carpet rules.